 Area-weighted estimates of condition were analyzed using cumulative frequency distribution (CFDs) plotted from distributions of statewide and regional CRAM index and attribute scores.
 The CFD plots allow one to estimate what percent of the wetland area of that wetland type is less than or equal to a particular score, based on the number of sites per score expressed as a percentage of the total number of sites.
-The total range in possible index scores (25 -100) was separated into four equal score quartiles, representing a theoretical continuum of condition along various stressor gradients: (1) Quartile 1 (> 82); (2) Quartile 2 (64-82); (3) Quartile 3 (44-63); and (4) Quartile 4 (< 44) (Sutula et al. 2006).
+The total range in possible index scores (25 - 100) was separated into four equal score quartiles: (1) Quartile 1 (> 82); (2) Quartile 2 (64-82); (3) Quartile 3 (44-63); and (4) Quartile 4 (< 44).
+These four ranges of CRAM scores represent a theoretical continuum of condition along various stressor gradients, with 100 and 25 representing the highest and lowest possible scores possible, respectively, on each gradient (Sutula et al. 2006).

-Higher scores represent better condition and higher potential to provide the functions and services expected for the wetland site being assessed (Collins et al. 2007).
 These bins were then overlaid onto the CFDs to estimate the percentage of wetland area within a particular range of scores for each region and statewide.
 The mean scores, as well as the percent of area within each of the quartiles, represent statistical estimates derived from a probability-based selection of sites.
 Measures of confidence or standard errors used a local variance estimator that utilizes distances between sites to increase precision (Stevens and Olsen 2004).

 Non-parametric Spearman's rank correlation coefficients were calculated to explore relationships between CRAM index scores and sources of stress.
 The Stressor Severity Index for a site was calculated as the percent maximum possible score for all stressors combined.
-Kruskal-Wallis one-way analysis of variance (ANOVA) by ranks was used to test differences in median CRAM Index scores for the major individual stressors identified statewide and by region.
+Kruskal-Wallis one-way analysis of variance (ANOVA) by ranks was used to test differences in median CRAM Index scores between regions and for the major individual stressors identified statewide and regionally.
 Where CRAM Index scores could be transformed to address unequal variance, parametric ANOVAs were used to generate Tukey's pairwise comparisons for the absent, present, and severe categories.